CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \section{Experiments}

-We evaluate our framework, \ie Algorithm~\ref{alg:ccvpsto}, with and without the MPC-scheme, in simulations and a real-world experiment with a Franka Emika robot arm.
+We evaluate our framework, \ie Algorithm~\ref{alg:ccvpsto}, with and without the MPC scheme, in simulations and in a real-world experiment with a Franka Emika robot arm.
 The simulation experiments allow us to make claims about the empirical performance of our system across different settings and parameterisations.
 The robot experiment allows us to evaluate the real-time applicability of our approach.
-The supplementary video includes video recordings from the actual robot experiment along with a selection of video samples from the simulated experiments.
-These can also be found on our website \url{https://sites.google.com/oxfordrobotics.institute/cc-vpsto}.
+The supplementary video includes videos from both simulated and real experiments.
+These can also be found on our website \href{https://sites.google.com/oxfordrobotics.institute/cc-vpsto}{https://sites.google.com/oxfordrobotics.institute/cc-vpsto}.